SuperMewio/Dummy-sudo-for-doas/README.md

 From here, configure sudo.
 You can follow [this Arch wiki page](https://wiki.archlinux.org/title/Sudo) to do so.

+Confirm sudo is configured correctly, from here you are free to remove doas.
+If your system breaks for some reason from this, you likely can use arch-chroot to fix it.

 ### If the symlink still exists that was created by dummy-sudo:

 First, check if /usr/bin/sudo is a symbolic link to doas